zroe1/linear-algebra/README.md

 # linear-algebra
-Implementation of linear algebra operations in C.
+Implementation of linear algebra operations in C. <b>Currently in the early stages of development.</b>

 ## Matrix multiplication
 ```c